Alcohol and Drug Counseling (MS)

 - Qualify for the state of Minnesota LADC (Licensed Alcohol and Drug Counselor).

-- With nine additional credits, qualify for the state of Minnesota LPC (Licensed Professional Counselor).
+- With additional coursework, qualify for the state of Minnesota LPC/LPCC (Licensed Professional Counselor/Licensed Professional Clinical Counselor).

 - HSCD 600: History, Foundations and Evidence-Based Practices in Alcohol and Drug Counseling (3 credits)